teaguesterling/duckdb-dataconnector-agent/README.md

-# Data Connector Agent for SQLite
+# Data Connector Agent for DuckDB

-This directory contains an SQLite implementation of a data connector agent.
+This directory contains an DuckDB implementation of a data connector agent.
-It can use local SQLite database files as referenced by the "db" config field.
+It can use local DuckDB database files as referenced by the "db" config field.

 ## Capabilities

+The DuckDB agent currently supports an unknown set of capabilities.
+It's a direct drop-in replacement for the SQLite agent.

 The SQLite agent currently supports the following capabilities: